camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

   - Using alternative installation methods (for example, with docker-compose) is not covered in our documentation.
 - Looking at the whole Camunda platform, it's **active-passive**, while some key components are active-active.
   - There's always one active and one passive region for serving active user traffic.
-  - Serving traffic to both regions will result in a detachment of the components and users potentially observing different data in Operate and Tasklist.
+- Traffic must be routed to the ** active ** region only.
+Serving traffic to both regions will result in a detachment of the components and data consistency issues with Operate and Tasklist.
 - Identity is not supported.
-  - Multi-tenancy does not work.
+  - Multi-tenancy is not supported in multi-region configuration.
-  - Role Based Access Control (RBAC) does not work.
+  - Role Based Access Control (RBAC) is not supported in multi-region configuration.
-- Optimize is not supported.
-  - This is due to Optimize depending on Identity to work.
+- Optimize is not supported due to dependency on Identity.
-- Connectors can be deployed alongside but ensure to understand idempotency based on [the described documentation](../../../components/connectors/use-connectors/inbound.md#creating-the-connector-event).
+- Connectors can be deployed alongside each cluster but ensure to understand idempotency based on [the described documentation](../../../components/connectors/use-connectors/inbound.md#creating-the-connector-event).
-  - in a dual-region setup, you'll have two connector deployments and using message idempotency is of importance to not duplicate events.
+  - in a dual-region setup, you'll have two connector deployments and using message idempotency is of importance to prevent event duplication.
 - Zeebe cluster scaling is not supported.
-- Web-Modeler is a standalone component and is not covered in this guide.
+- Web-Modeler is a standalone management component and is not covered in this guide.
   - Modeling applications can operate independently outside of the automation clusters.

 ## Considerations

-Multi-region setups in itself bring their own complexity.
-The following items are such complexities and are not considered in our guides.
-You should familiarize yourself with those before deciding to go for a dual-region setup.

-- Managing multiple Kubernetes clusters and their deployments across regions
-- Monitoring and alerting
-- Increased costs of multiple clusters and cross-region traffic
-- Data consistency and synchronization challenges (for example, brought in by the increased latency)
+Setting up a multi-region architecture introduces additional layers of complexity.
+The following challenges are common in multi-region environments but are not covered in our guides.
+Before opting for a dual-region setup, it’s important to understand and prepare for these complexities:

+- **Managing Multiple Kubernetes Clusters**: Operating Kubernetes clusters across different regions requires careful coordination of deployments, configuration, and updates.
+You’ll need to ensure consistent setups and handle any region-specific nuances.
+- **Monitoring and Alerting**: With multiple regions, monitoring becomes more complex.
+You’ll need to implement region-specific monitoring solutions to track performance, uptime, and failures.
+Alerting systems should be able to detect and respond to issues in each region separately.
+- **Increased Costs**: Running multiple clusters in different regions increases infrastructure costs.
+This includes the cost of operating additional resources, managing cross-region traffic, and potentially higher data transfer fees.
+- **Data Consistency and Synchronization**: Ensuring data consistency across regions can be challenging, especially when dealing with increased latency between regions.
+Synchronizing data efficiently and maintaining consistency, despite network delays or latency spikes, is crucial for smooth operation.
-  - Bursts of increased latency can already have an impact
+  - **Latency Bursts**: Even short bursts of increased latency can impact performance and cause synchronization issues between regions.
-- Managing DNS and incoming traffic
+- **Managing DNS and Traffic Routing**: You’ll need to implement a robust DNS strategy to direct traffic to the appropriate region.
+Managing incoming traffic in a way that ensures optimal performance and failover is critical to maintaining service availability.

+These considerations highlight the complexities of multi-region deployments.
+Familiarizing yourself with these aspects will help ensure a smooth and efficient multi-region setup.

-## Region loss
+## Region Loss

-In a dual-region setup, a loss of a region will invariably affect Camunda 8, regardless of whether it's the active or passive region.
+In a dual-region setup, losing a region—whether it’s the active or passive one—will have a significant impact on **Camunda 8** operations.

-This means the Zeebe stretch cluster will not have a quorum when half of its brokers are not reachable anymore and will stop processing any new data.
-This will also affect the components, as they cannot update or push new workflows.
-Essentially, this means the workflow engine will halt until the region failover procedure is complete.
+When a region goes down, the **Zeebe stretch cluster** will lose half of its brokers, meaning it won’t have the quorum necessary to continue processing new data.
+Without a quorum, Zeebe will stop processing workflows, effectively halting the system.
+This also impacts other **Camunda components** like **Operate** and **Tasklist**, which depend on Zeebe to update or push new workflows.
+As a result, the entire workflow engine will be paused until the failover process is completed.

-The [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md) looks in detail at short-term recovery from a region loss and how to long-term fully re-establish the lost region.
-The procedure works the same way for active or passive region loss since we don't consider traffic routing (DNS) in the scenario.
+The [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md) provides detailed guidance on how to handle short-term recovery from a region loss and the steps required for fully restoring the lost region in the long term.
+This recovery process applies equally to the loss of either the active or passive region, as traffic routing (DNS) is not factored into the region loss scenario.

+Understanding this procedure is critical for minimizing downtime and restoring functionality after a region failure.

 ### Active region loss

 The loss of the active region means:

-- The loss of previously mentioned data in Operate and Tasklist.
-- Traffic is routed to the active region, which now can't be served anymore.
-- The workflow engine will stop processing due to the loss of the quorum.
+- **Data Loss in Operate and Tasklist**: Any data or updates that were specific to the active region and not yet replicated to the passive region will be lost.
+Specifically:
+  - Operate: Uncompleted batch operations
+  - Tasklist: Task assignments
+- **Interruption of User Traffic**: Traffic that was directed to the active region can no longer be served.
+Users will experience disruptions or errors as the system is unable to handle requests directed to the lost region.
+- **Workflow Engine Halt**: The workflow engine, dependent on a quorum of Zeebe brokers, will stop processing new workflows.
+Without a quorum, the system cannot function properly, leading to a complete halt in workflow execution until the failover process is complete.

 The following high-level steps need to be taken in case of the active region loss: